-This year, the Hospitality House’s featured artist is Craig Mooney.
+Last year, the Hospitality House’s featured artist was Craig Mooney.
 Mooney’s paintings showcase dramatic moments and heightened emotionality, and are known for being expansive and expressive.
 Though a representational painter, he incorporates a myriad of abstract qualities throughout his paintings.
 In his figurative work, Mooney romanticizes his subjects and presents them in an atmospheric lens that is best described as dreamlike.
 His father, a physician and amateur artist, taught him how to create oil paintings from discarded art supplies found on city streets in midtown Manhattan.
 Craig is represented in galleries throughout the US and UK.

 Wimbledon is a place where our partnership with Topnotch Management is able to elevate the experiences we create.
 This past year, guests came home after evening matches to find Sam [Querrey] and Steve [Johnson] eating BBQ chicken and relaxing in the backyard.
 Then, the next day, those very same guests sat in official Debenture seats to watch Sam and Steve play on Centre Court.
 Upon returning to the Hospitality House, Fred Stolle was on the couch having a sandwich and talking about the match.
 These are not standard tourism experiences, which is exactly as intended.

 Details and access

 The Hospitality House is open during Wimbledon from 10 AM until 9 PM.
 Brunch is served at 11 AM, except during the final weekend.
 On the second Saturday and Sunday, the House opens at 11 AM and brunch is served at noon.
 The house is closed on Middle Sunday.